 As a furniture manufacturer, offering furniture credit to your customers is necessary.
-Retailers who want to sell your products are not always going to have the cash on hand to purchase inventory, so establishing credit terms can help all parties.
+Retailers who want to sell your products will not always have the cash on hand to purchase inventory, so establishing credit terms can help all parties.

-Of course, this only works out when you make good credit decisions.
+Of course, this only works out when you make sound credit decisions.
 If you fall into a pattern of making dumb credit decisions, the outcome can be disastrous.
 In this article, let’s take some time to discuss how you can sidestep these mistakes and stay on track for a healthy bottom line in the furniture credit industry.

 #1 – Establish Firm Criteria

-One of the easiest ways to get into trouble with B2B credit is to take each decision on a case by case basis.
-You don’t want to base your decisions on simply having a conversation with the owner of the retailer to decide if he or she is worthy of your trust.
+One of the easiest ways to get into trouble with B2B credit is making each case-by-case decision.
+You don’t want to base your choices on simply having a conversation with the owner of the retailer to decide if they are worthy of your trust.
 Everyone has the best intentions, but that doesn’t mean they’ll be able to make good on their account in the end.

 Instead, establish furniture credit criteria that you can apply across the board.
 This criteria takes the guesswork out of the process and removes some human elements.
-You can base your decisions on a variety of metrics, including business credit scores, time in business, references from other creditors, etc. Sure, some of your accounts will still wind up in collections at the end, but your success rate will be far better if you have a framework in place.
+You can base your decisions on various metrics, including business credit scores, time in business, references from other creditors, etc. Sure, some of your accounts will still wind up in collections at the end, but your success rate will be far better if you have a framework in place.

 #2 – Adjust Furniture Credit Proactively

-Once you have extended credit to a business, keep track of that account regularly to make sure it is healthy.
-If you notice payments are lagging or there are other issues coming up, consider adjusting their available credit down to reduce your risk.
+Once you have extended credit to a business, regularly keep track of that account to make sure it is healthy.
+If you notice payments are lagging or other issues are coming up, consider adjusting their available credit down to reduce your risk.
 You can always open up more credit for that customer in the future if they get back on track with payments and are in a strong position.